inanna-malick/recursion.wtf/content/posts/recursion_lib_intro.md

 enum Done {}
 ```

 Because `Done` is an enum with zero branches, it cannot exist at runtime.
 That means any branch of an enum containing it cannot exist either.
-For example, a `Predicate<Done, Done, Content>` can _only_ contain `Predicate::Content` branches.
+For example, a `Predicate<Done, Done, Content>` can _only_ contain `Predicate::Content` branches, because all the other branches are marked as uninhabited.

 We will evaluate predicates by eliminating predicate type parameters to mark the evaluation of the corresponding phase, short circuiting where evaluation is possible:

 ```rust
 enum ShortCircuit<A> {